Skip to main content

 Overview

 This integration is an add-on.
-Please contact your Customer Success Manager (CSM) or Cinode Support to activate it.
+Contact your Customer Success Manager or Cinode Support to activate it.

 πŸ’‘ All validation rules are configurable.
-If you need a validation that is not listed below, let us know.
+Contact us if you need additional rules.

 Prerequisites